getCUJO/QoOID/draft-olden-ippm-qoo.md

 In this example, we would say:
-This application/SLA/application category has a 33% chance of being lag-free on this network
+This application/SLA/application category has a 33% chance of being lag-free on this network.
+Note that packet loss is included as infinite latency, so if there is enough packet loss to breach the highest percentile requirement then the QoO is 0.

 # How to find network requirements
-A key advantage of having a measurement that stretches between perfect and useless, as opposed to having a binary (Good/Bad) or other low resolution (Superbad/Bad/OK/Great/Supergreat) metrics, is that we have some leeway.
+A key advantage of having a measurement that stretches between perfect and unusable, as opposed to having a binary (Good/Bad) or other low resolution (Superbad/Bad/OK/Great/Supergreat) metrics, is that we have some leeway.
 The leeway is useful, for instance: a lower than 20% chance of lag free experience is intuitively not good and a greater than 90% chance of lag free experience is intuitively good --- meaning we don’t have to find perfection for making the QoO metric useful.

-Nevertheless we have to find some points for uselessness and perfection.
-There is no strict definition of when the network is so bad that the application is useless.
+Nevertheless we have to find some points for unusableness and perfection.
+There is no strict definition of when the network is so bad that the application is unusable.
 For perfect, we may have a definition for some apps, but for apps like web browsing and gaming, lower latency is simply better.
 But to assist those who wish to make a requirement, we can say that if the end-user experience does not change when reducing the latency, the network quality is sufficient for the Network Requirements for Perfection (NRP) .

 Someone who wishes to make a network requirement for an application in the simplest possible way, should do something along these lines.